morganney/tts-react/packages/tts-react/README.md

   onPause?: (evt: SpeechSynthesisEvent | Event) => void /** Calback when the current utterance/audio has ended. */
-  onEnd?: (evt: SpeechSynthesisEvent | Event) => void /** Callback when a word boundary/mark has been reached. */ onBoundary?: (evt: SpeechSynthesisEvent | Event) => void /** Function to fetch audio and speech marks for the spoken text. */
+  onEnd?: (evt: SpeechSynthesisEvent | Event) => void /** Function to call when the SpeechSynthesis API is not supported. */ onNotSupported?: TTSFallback
+  /** Callback when a word boundary/mark has been reached. */ onBoundary?: (evt: SpeechSynthesisEvent | Event) => void /** Function to fetch audio and speech marks for the spoken text. */